Choosing a consultant, trainer or facilitator can be a daunting business. You might find yourself asking:

 - A wealth of experience as a volunteer (I am currently an employee nominated trustee of RNIB’s retirement benefit scheme and Chair of a small grant-making trust)

-- A wide perspective based on experience outside the sector (I have been a Non Executive Director in the NHS)
+- A wide perspective based on experience outside the sector (I have been a Non Executive Director in the NHS and currently an independent chair of NHS appeal panels.)

-- A commitment to best practice – I am a Fellow and Diploma level member of the Institute of Fundraising a member of their Policy Advisory Board and an IOF trainer
+- A commitment to best practice – I am a Fellow and Diploma level member of the Institute of Fundraising a member of their Nominations Committee.

 - No surprises when it comes to your invoice (except pleasant ones!)